bcgov/GDX-Analytics-microservice/google_search/README.md

 The Google Search API loader microservice requires the following environment variables be set to run correctly.

 - `GOOGLE_MICROSERVICE_CONFIG`: the path to the json configuration file, e.g.: `\path\to\google_search.json`;
+- `pguser`: the database username for the microservice user;
 - `pgpass`: the database password for the microservice user;
 - `AWS_ACCESS_KEY_ID`: the AWS access key for the account authorized to perform COPY commands from S3 to Redshift; and,
 - `AWS_SECRET_ACCESS_KEY`: the AWS secret access key for the account authorized to perform COPY commands from S3 to Redshift.